Aserkanturunc07/simple_chatbot/README.md

 Before running the chatbot, make sure that you have the following libraries installed:

-Python 3.6 or later
+Python 3.6 or later,
-Transformers
+Transformers,
 Pytorch

 Running the Chatbot: